fruscianteee/todo_demo_in_actix-web/README.md

 ## Usage
 1. Clone the repository: `git clone https://github.com/fruscianteee/todo_demo_in_actix-web.git`
 2. Change into the project directory: `cd todo_demo_in_actix-web`
+3. Use docker compose to start the db: `make db`
-3. Build and run the application: `cargo run`
+4. Build and run the application: `make dev`
-4. Access the web interface in your browser at `localhost:3000`
+5. Access the web interface in your browser at `localhost:8080`

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.